 Select an approximate delivery time, based on the time zone for your domains in the Google Admin console.

 Select the days of the week.
 For example, select all seven boxes so users get a quarantine summary every day.
 Or, select just one box so they get the summary once a week.

-To include inbox mail messages in Message Center and the summary report, select the Allow users to report spam (recommended) option.
+To include inbox messages in Message Center and the summary report, select Allow users to report spam (recommended).
 This option is automatically selected when you select the Enable periodic summaries option.

 Click Add setting or Save.
 Any new settings are added to the Advanced settings page.

 On the bottom, click Save.

 It can take up to an hour for changes to propagate to user accounts.
 You can track changes in the Admin console audit log.